konmaz/changeComitAuthorBash/README.md

 This Bash script helps you change your old commits author name and email in many repositories.
 This script uses the powerful command ``git push -f``.
 You should be cautious when using the script.
-YOU HAVE BEEB WARNED.\
+YOU HAVE BEEN WARNED.\

-With great power comes great responsibility.
+**With great power comes great responsibility.**
 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+To execute.

 ```bash
 $ git clone https://github.com/konmaz/changeComitAuthorBash.git